-13. Number of Complaints on the following made by employees and workers:
+Number of Complaints on the following made by employees and workers: 13.

-Filed during the year Remarks

-Working Conditions 1 0 Issue was resolved immediately

-Health and Safety NIL NIL NA
+Filed during the year Pending resolution at the end of year Remarks Working Conditions 1 0 Issue was resolved immediately Health and Safety NIL NIL NA

 14. Assessments for the year: